 Here's the problem.
 Small antennas look better than big antennas.
 The ease and simplicity of indoor antennas over outdoor antennas is appealing.
 However, antennas too small won't work for CBS 2.1 VHF signal reception.
-Most indoor antennas won't receive VHF signal nearly as good as they will UHF signals.
+Most indoor antennas and tiny outdoor antennas won't receive VHF signal nearly as good as they will UHF signals.

 If your TV antenna doesn't receive the CBS 2.1 WBBM signal